Jeffrey J. Adamovicz

 CMP faculty member

-Selected Publications: Use links to citations (i.e., abstracts) in PubMed, if you wish to science have focused on the development of vaccines for zoonotic bacterial diseases.
+Selected Publications: My primary contributions to science have focused on the development of vaccines for zoonotic bacterial diseases.
 Most important in the development and testing of next generation vaccines for plague and anthrax.
 I had begun this work in the 1995, at this time there were no effective vaccines available against inhalation plague and not much was understood about immune mechanisms of protection.
 An effective vaccine against inhalation anthrax was available but was criticized for it’s reactegenicity and extensive and lengthy dose regimen.
 We undertook basic and applied research to develop a de novo vaccine for plague and an improved vaccine for anthrax.
 The focus on both vaccines was preliminary efficacy data followed by robust product development studies to create IND products and then to assist advanced development of these medical products through full FDA licensure.
 Both vaccine candidates were submitted as investigational new drugs and have completed phase three clinical trials.